 The show suffers from pacing, especially in the beginning but it does have better moments when they learned to plow with horses successfully and build their homes.
 The home building was especially well done.
 Tim Treadway was a contractor so he had some prior knowledge of construction.

 If you’re interested in 19th century living, it’s got some interesting aspects to glean.
-For a better perspective, I’d recommend the British productions of Victorian Farm or Edwardian Farm that I mentioned in this post.
+For a better perspective, I’d recommend the British productions of Victorian Farm or Edwardian Farm that I reviewed in this post.

 It’s been several weeks since we’ve seen Pioneer Quest but it stays on my mind.
 The producer wanted to create a social experiment but he failed on so many levels.
 For a true social experiment the series should’ve lasted at least three years and preferably four.
 By the time these pioneers got three-quarters of the year behind them they weren’t bothering with anything anymore since they knew their stint was nearly up.
 What was the point?